ShenKeyuBio/IDS_Final_Project/WRITEUP.md

 We also wanted to see if we could create a model that could predict a country's life ladder score.
 We split the 2011 data into a train and test set and used a linear regression model since logistic regression would not make sense in the case of our data.
 We made a recipe, workflow, fitted the data, and then created a prediction model that outputs a predicted life ladder score when given a country's life expectancy, social support, and GDP.

 Our prediction model performed pretty well with an r-squared of 0.815 (although a high r-squared was expected given we fitted multiple variables) and an rmse of 0.5317.
-The rmse seems reasonably small considering that for the testing data the minimum was 2.9362	and the maximum 7.7882.
+The rmse seems reasonably small considering that for the testing data the minimum was 2.9362	and the maximum was 7.7882.

 **Limitations**